keboola/connection-docs/storage/tables/data-types/index.md

 ### Pros and Cons

 - **Pros**
-  - Loading to a workspace is significantly faster in comparison to loading to a table without native datatypes.
-There is no need to cast the data when loading to a workspace.
+  - Loading to a workspace is significantly faster than loading to a table without native data types.
+You don't need just to cast the data when loading to a workspace.
-  - When a table is accessed in a workspace via the [read-only input mapping](https://help.keboola.com/transformations/workspace/#read-only-input-mapping), it already has typed columns.
+  - A table accessed in a workspace via the [read-only input mapping](https://help.keboola.com/transformations/workspace/#read-only-input-mapping) already has typed columns.
-  - Data types are strictly enforced so you can be sure your number column will contain only numbers, for example.
+  - Data types are strictly enforced, so you can be sure your number column will contain only numbers, for example.
 - **Cons**
-  - Changing a column type is complicated, see [Changing Types of Typed Columns](#changing-types-of-exising-typed-columns).
+  - Changing a column type is complicated; see [Changing Types of Typed Columns](#changing-types-of-exising-typed-columns).
   - Keboola won't do any type conversion when loading.
-Your data must match the type of column in the table in storage exactly.
+Your data must match the column type in the table in Storage exactly.
   - Any load of data with incompatible types will fail.